10/31/2024

 Analyst, Piper Sandler

-No, thanks for that.
-Just one other one on FMX before we move on to the rest of the business.
-It looks like the CLOB market share declined sequentially in the third quarter for I think the first time ever.
-So, just curious what the driver of that share loss was and then how we should think about market share trajectory from here in that business.
+Thanks for that.
+Just one other one on FMX before you move on to the rest of the business.
+It looked like the CLOB market share declined sequentially in the third quarter for I think the first time ever.
+So just curious what the driver of that share loss was and then how we should think about market share trajectory from here in that business.

 speaker